bonorico/analysis-of-ONC-video-data/README.md

 TODO

 ```
 - Done !
-You have spared yourself visualization of over 650 hours of video material and manual counting of over 200000 sablefishes !
-You can be happy ;)
+You have spared yourself visualization of over 650 hours of video material and manual counting of over 200000 sablefishes ! ;)

 <sup>1</sup>YOLO weights were obtained from a previous training on a [Colab notebook](https://colab.research.google.com/drive/1vRow0T33ij4U7YoS8yykvmGwV_WtYWq8#scrollTo=944LVEHATyQX&uniqifier=8) using data from [here](TODO).
 Beware that a YOLO training cannot be seeded, therefore repeating the training will lead to slightly different weights.